Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 For legacy reasons, the stateless `JWT Access Token` authentication is named `bearer` with the Kong OpenID Connect plugin (see: `config.auth_methods`).
-Stateless authentication basically means the signature verification using the identity provider published public keys, and the standard claims' verification (such as `exp` (or expiry)).
-The client may have received the token directly from the identity provider, or by other means.
+Stateless authentication basically means the signature verification using the identity provider published public keys and the standard claims' verification (such as `exp` (or expiry)).
+The client may have received the token directly from the identity provider or by other means.
 It is simple:

 <img src="/assets/images/docs/openid-connect/bearer-authentication.svg">

 #### Patch the Plugin

-Let's patch the plugin that we created on [Kong configuration](#kong-configuration) step:
+Let's patch the plugin that we created in the [Kong configuration](#kong-configuration) step:

-1. we want to only use the bearer authentication, but we also enable [the password grant](#password-grant) for demoing purposes
+1. We want to only use the bearer authentication, but we also enable [the password grant](#password-grant) for demoing purposes
-2. we want to search the bearer token for the bearer authentication from the headers only.
+2. We want to search the bearer token for the bearer authentication from the headers only.

 ```bash
 http -f patch :8001/plugins/5f35b796-ced6-4c00-9b2a-90eef745f4f9 \